Trust Administration Lawyers and Attorneys, Florida Trust Settlement In Jacksonville

 Rather than taking any action that is contrary to the trust instrument (even if it appears to be inferred by extrinsic written or oral instructions from the trustmaker), the trustee should consider petitioning a court for direction and guidance.
 Failure to do so could make the trustee personally liable to beneficiaries or third parties who were negatively effected by the trustee’s conduct.

 If any written direction to the trustee outside the trust would have the effect of modifying the language of the trust itself, the trustee would put himself at peril if he followed those instructions unless they meet the formal, legal requirements for trust modification.
-Any questions the trustee may have regarding the interpretation or meaning of trust terms should be discussed with the trustee’s Florida trust administration attorney.
+Any questions the trustee may have regarding the interpretation or meaning of trust terms should be discussed with the trustee’s Florida trust administration lawyers and attorneys.

 All trustees have the duties and responsibilities of the trustee position regardless of whether or not they are compensated for their services.